daneoj/Doomers_RayCast_API/index.md

 RC_GridMap(2DArrayOfTiles, xWidth, yWidth, xPos, yPos)

-setTile(Tile, xIndex, yIndex)
-- Function for modifying one element of the gridmap

 setTiles(2DArrayOfTiles)
 - Function for setting the elements of the gridmap

 setPosition(xPos, yPos)
 - This allows us to change where the gridmap is located in world coordinates (WC)

-setSize(x, y)
+getWidth()
+- Returns the width of the gridmap.

+setWidth(w)
-- Increases the width and height of the gridmap.
+- Sets the width of the gridmap.

-setTile(xIndex, yIndex)
+getHeight()
-- Returns the Tile at the specified coordinates in the gridmap.
+- Returns the height of the gridmap.

+setHeight(h)
+- Sets the height of the gridmap.

 setPosition()
 - Returns WC offset of the gridmap (as set by SetPosition)

-setSize()
-- Returns width and height of the gridmap

 getTileAtIndex(x,y)
-- Returns the Tile at the specified index within the Gridmap
+- Returns the tile at the specified index within the Gridmap

+getHeightInTiles()
+- Returns the height of the 2D array of tiles

+getWidthInTiles()
+- Returns the width of the 2D array of tiles

+getHeightOfTile()
+- Returns the height of a tile in WC units (gridmap’s height in WC / height in tiles)

+getWidthOfTile()
+- Returns the width of a tile in WC units (gridmap’s width in WC / width in tiles)

 ## Tile API: